seenode/example-fastapi/README.md

 ### Key Seenode Features for FastAPI

 *   **Automatic Detection**: Seenode identifies the `requirements.txt` file and configures the Python environment for you.
-*   **`$PORT` Injection**: Seenode automatically injects the `$PORT` environment variable, so the application correctly binds to the port assigned by the platform without any code changes.
+*   **Port Binding**: This example is configured to listen on port 80.
+Ensure your application code binds to this port, or whatever port you set when deploying your application.
 *   **Git-Based Deploys**: Every `git push` to your connected branch automatically triggers a new, updated deployment.

 ***